taocpp/PEGTL/doc/Rule-Reference.md

 * `P` is a binary property defined by ICU, see [`UProperty`](http://icu-project.org/apiref/icu4c/uchar_8h.html).
 * `V` is a boolean value.
 * Succeeds when the input is not empty, and:
-* The next N input objects encode a valid unicode code point, and:
+* The next N input objects encode a valid Unicode code point, and:
 * The code point's property `P`, i.e. [`u_hasBinaryProperty( cp, P )`](http://icu-project.org/apiref/icu4c/uchar_8h.html), equals `V`.
 * Consumes the N input objects on success.